Home » Blog » Microsoft Teams Provisioning: A Guide to efficient and automated Processes

 The Teams Manager offers an easy way to automate Teams provisioning.
 Features such as templates, approval workflows and lifecycle management make it particularly useful.

-How does lifecycle management work for teams?
+How does lifecycle management work for Teams?

 With lifecycle management, inactive teams are identified and archived or deleted based on rules.
 Teams Manager takes care of this process automatically, so you can always keep your Teams environment organized.